 Did you know that psychometric tests are the main sifting tool for employers?
 And that more than 60% of candidates get rejected solely on a basis of their results in psychometric tests!

-In the article below we will provide you with a step-by-step overview of tips and tools to successfully pass Citi’s recruitment process.
+In the article below we will provide you with a step-by-step overview of tips and tools to successfully pass Citi’s recruitment process in 2021.

 Get your dream job with Citi first time.
-Check out recommendations and tips from the experts at Graduates First to pass Citi’s aptitude tests, interviews and their assessment centre.
-We are a team of organisational psychologists and recruiters, who have worked for major test developers and multinationals, and our only goal is help you get the job.
+Check out recommendations and tips from the experts at Graduates First to pass Citi’s aptitude tests, interviews and their assessment center.
+We are a team of organizational psychologists and recruiters, who have worked for major test developers and multinationals, and our only goal is help you get the job.

 Citigroup Inc. or Citi, is an American multinationalinvestment banking and financial services corporation headquartered in Manhattan, New York City.
 Citigroup has over 200 million customer accounts and does business in more than 160 countries, employing around 230,000 employees worldwide.
 Citi is a top place for graduates wishing to pursue a career in banking, and so it is a very difficult place to get into.
 For every job opening, there are hundreds of applications received from students attending some of the best universities in the world.
 The competition is very fierce and that is why you need to perform your best at each stage of the recruitment process.